Artursrossi/Auth-Context/README.md

 ## 👨🏾‍💻 Security

-- JWT Token
+- Protected API Routes (two security layers, the first one on middleware and the second in the Routes)
+- JSON Web Tokens w/ HttpOnly + Secure Cookies
 - Passwords Hash with Bcrypt (12 Salt Rounds)
-- HttpOnly + Secure Cookies
-- Protected API Routes